puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-node-manager/rpc_commit/readme.md

     device without committing of this changes.
 3. Validate configuration - Validation of written configuration from the view of constraints and consistency.
+    This phase can be skipped with "do-validate" flag.
 4. Confirmed commit - It is used for locking of device configuration, so no other transaction can touch this device.
 5. Confirming commit (submit configuration) - Persisting all changes on